cs3org/OCM-API/IETF-RFC.md

 the URL instead.
 Step 5: If that results in a valid HTTP response with a valid JSON response body within reasonable time, go to step 7.
 Step 6: If not, fail.
+Implementations MAY fallback to `http` instead `https` in testing setups and retry steps 2-5 using `http`.
+This SHOULD only be allowed as Opt-In.
 Step 7: The JSON response body is the data that was discovered.

 ## Fields